 When considering your schedule, and particularly diapering or toileting routines, remember infants and toddlers should be checked and changed (or asked to try the toilet) at least once every two hours or more as needed (e.g., at family’s request or for temporary diaper rash).
 In addition, children should always be immediately changed if they have soiled themselves.

 Infants and toddlers make sense of their worlds when routines meet their needs and are completed in familiar ways.
-Infants and toddlers with medical issues or disabilities may have needs that differ from those of the other children, and accommodations are necessary in caregiving routines.
-It is also important to respect what families want for their infants and toddlers and to honor diversity.
+Infants and toddlers with special medical or developmental needs may have requirements that differ from those of the other children, and accommodations are necessary in caregiving routines.

-With young infants, the caregiver must be especially flexible meeting the child’s needs.
+With young infants, the caregiver must be especially responsive, nurturing, and flexible in meeting the child’s needs.
 Over time, routines become more predictable, which allows for similar and consistent interactions.
 With this predictability, infants and toddlers feel understood and are able to affect the world around them.
-Over time, infants and toddlers learn that certain actions usually follow others, and they learn that adults are trustworthy.
+Over time, infants and toddlers learn that certain actions usually follow others, and they learn to trust their caregivers.

-By participating in daily routines, infants and toddlers receive the message that they are capable of doing very important things.
-Participation in enjoyable and meaningful routines helps foster healthy development and builds self-confidence.
-For example, while most toddlers cannot put their coats on completely by themselves, they often enjoy taking part in the process.
+By participating in daily routines, infants and toddlers receive the message that they are capable of doing important things.
+Participation in enjoyable and meaningful routines helps foster healthy development and security and builds self-confidence.
+Offer opportunities for self-help.
+While most toddlers cannot put their coats on completely by themselves, they often enjoy taking part in the process.
 A toddler might hold his arm out or complete the zipping once you have started it.
-By encouraging infants and toddlers to take part in routines, they become more self-sufficient and take pride in their attempts and accomplishments.
+Encouraging infants and toddlers to take part in routines helps them become more self-sufficient and take pride in their attempts and accomplishments.
 However, it is important to remember that not all cultures view early independence and participation in routines in the same way.
 Caregivers can connect with and learn families’ ideas about daily routines, as well as about what is most important and valued.

 For toddlers, especially those with special needs, pictures that help support their successful engagement in routines can be incredibly helpful.
-For example, you could display a small series of pictures near the sink to remind children about the necessary hand washing steps.
+For example, you could display a small series of pictures near the sink to remind children about the necessary hand-washing steps.
 Or, perhaps near the snack table, there is a small series of pictures that reminds them about the important steps before (e.g., washing hands, gathering napkin) and after (cleaning up space, throwing trash away) having snack.
-See more information from Kids Included Together on how to support all children in your setting: http://www.kitonline.org/
+You can find more information on how to support all children in your setting in the References & Resources section of this lesson.

-Watch this video and identify how these caregivers supports infants and toddlers in their daily routines.
+Watch this video and identify how these caregivers support infants and toddlers in their daily routines.